MiriamPeskowitz/mourning-front-end-2020/notes.md

   -- DONE About page -- remove every nav except Home -- DONE About page -- much more margin and padding -- DONEEdit and spell check the about page
-  -- Update description -- description card edit
   -- DONE story -- maybe take out third graph here
-  -- DONE logout button is horrible -- it's the home button, actually -- signup page -- change color of join us
+  -- DONE logout button is horrible -- it's the home button, actually -- DONE signup page -- change color of join us
+  -- Update description -- description card edit -- new / code in branch?

 Next:
 -- fix current user capitalization in backend